Fundamentals of International Nuclear Law (FINL) 2021

 • EUR 40 for students.

-The registration fee includes: admission for the participant to the general lecture and discussion sessions and print and electronic reference material.
+The registration fee included: admission for the participant to the general lecture and discussion sessions and print and electronic reference material.

 Contact